lm-sys/lm-sys.github.io/index.md

 ## Acknowledgment
-We would like to thank Xinyang Geng, Hao Liu, and Eric Wallace from BAIR; Xuecheng Li, and Tianyi Zhang from Stanford Alpaca team for their insightful discussion and feedback.
+We would like to thank Xinyang Geng, Hao Liu, and Eric Wallace from BAIR; Xuecheng Li, and Tianyi Zhang from Stanford Alpaca team for their insightful discussion and feedback; Qirong Ho from MBZUAI for providing support on the serving cluster.
 Please check out a blog post from BAIR about a concurrent effort on their chatbot, [Koala](https://bair.berkeley.edu/blog/2023/04/03/koala/).

 ## Citation